Maalka/building_life_cycle/README.md

   * [PM GLossary](https://portfoliomanager.energystar.gov/pm/glossary)
   * [Property Type Definitions(PDF)](https://www.energystar.gov/sites/default/files/tools/Property%20Use%20Details%20and%20Definition%20Jan%202017.pdf)

-# Using the Data Quality Tool
+# Using the Building Lifecycle Tool
-The Data Quality Tool provides a way to validate information you have stored in PM.
+The Building Lifecycle Tool provides a way to validate information you have stored in PM.
 This includes your building meta data; it's address, the date it was built, etc. It also provides validation of current year resource consumption and analytics.
 It can easily lead you directly to solutions to data problems and helps in curating your Portfolio Manager data.

-The steps below provide guidance in extracting your portfolio data and using the Data Quality Tool.
+The steps below provide guidance in extracting your portfolio data and using the Building Lifecycle Tool.
 In addition, we have prepared [a video tutorial](http://xxxxx) to help.

-##Data Quality Tool Steps:
+##Building Lifecycle Tool Steps:

 1. Sign in to your Energy Star Portfolio Manager Account
-2. Upload the Data Quality Tool PM Report to your PM Account by pressing this link.
+2. Upload the Building Lifecycle Tool PM Report to your PM Account by pressing this link.
 [Copy Validation Template to your Portfolio Manager Account](https://portfoliomanager.energystar.gov/pm/reports/template/1732437/share/cddf455b-df6a-491f-a63f-ec9f4110b28b)
     * You will be taken to the Portfolio Manager Custom Reports dashboard.
     * There you will find a new custom report named **Municipal Portfolio Benchmark** report
 3. Select the **Municipal Portfolio Benchmark** report and select **I want to" ...
 "Edit this Template"**